freeletics/khonshu/docs/codegen/get-started.md

 // scope the navigator so that everything interacts with the same instance
 @SingleIn(ExampleRoute::class)
 @ForScope(ExampleRoute::class)
-// make ExampleNavigator available as DestinationNavigator so that the generated code can automatically
-// set up the navigation handling
-@ContributesBinding(ExampleRoute::class)
 class ExampleNavigator(
-    hostNavigator: HostNavigator,
-    stackEntryId: StackEntryId,
+    navigator: DestinationNavigator2,
-) : DestinationNavigator(hostNavigator, stackEntryId) {
+) : DestinationNavigator2 by navigator {
     // ...
 }